 As you wake each morning, that page of your life is blank.
-Although your past has already been written, know you can write each succeeding page with whatever you desire.
+Although your past has been written, know you can write each blank page with whatever you desire.

 How to use the pendant.

-The Eight Promises can be used anytime yet the best time is when one can dedicate a quiet moment of reflection or before falling asleep.
+The Living Promises can be used anytime yet the best time is when one can dedicate a quiet moment of reflection or before falling asleep.

 One should first memorize each arm.
 It is a good idea to read through the definitions of each virtue, feeling free to add or modify a thought beside a particular promise that has a current or special meaning to the user.

 Before sleeping, one may simply think about or touch the promise of Kindness on the top right arm.
 Then one can move clockwise around the pendant with your thoughts or by touching the metal, silently repeating the name of each virtue while giving deep thought to its meaning.
 One may think of each arm as a portal or a door to understanding each virtue.
 The user may spend as much or as little time contemplating each promise and how it is currently relevant in one’s life.

 An easy way to use the Living Promises is to simply trace your finger along each arm and silently repeat each promise.
 If you wish, you can repeat the name of each arm in first person.